 The US-China Trade War: A Timeline

 This article is continually updated as new developments occur.
-It was last published on September 13, 2019.
+It was last updated on February 26, 2020.

 So far, the US has slapped tariffs on US$550 billion worth of Chinese products.
 China, in turn, has set tariffs on US$185 billion worth of US goods.

 Both sides have also threatened qualitative measures that affect US businesses operating in China.

 For many months, neither Trump nor China’s President, Xi Jinping, showed signs of wanting to back down.

 But finally, on January 15, 2020, the first signs of a truce were seen, when the two sides signed the Phase One Deal, which officially agreed to the rollback of tariffs, expansion of trade purchases, and renewed commitments on intellectual property, technology transfer, and currency practices.

 Here, we present a timeline of the major events in the trade conflict, what led up to it, and how the two countries are attempting to deescalate the situation.